Police Story 4: First Strike

 Hong Kong cop Chan Ka-Kui returns, working with Interpol to track down and arrest an illegal weapons dealer.
 Chan later realizes that things are not as simple as they appear and soon finds himself to be a pawn of an organization posing as Russian intelligence.

-Despite its modest budget of $1.5M, Police Story 4: First Strike became a commercial juggernaut, earning $53.2M worldwide—a remarkable 3445% return.
-The film's unconventional structure engaged audiences, illustrating how strong storytelling can transcend budget limitations.
+Despite its small-scale budget of $1.5M, Police Story 4: First Strike became a runaway success, earning $53.2M worldwide—a remarkable 3445% return.
+The film's innovative storytelling found its audience, proving that strong storytelling can transcend budget limitations.

 Plot Structure